rgeraldes24/goqrvmlab/binaries/README.md

 # Binaries

-This folder contains binaries for the various evms that goevmlab can use.
+This folder contains binaries for the various evms that gozvmlab can use.
 It will not be updated frequently, as these are pretty huge, but are needed in order to run some of the testcases.